 - 1. Traditional wrap ("Traditional Wrap"): Invesco Advisers enters into a contract with the Program Sponsor but does not have a contract with the client.
 Invesco Advisers makes investment decisions and places trades for client accounts. - 2.
 Dual contract ("Dual Contract"): Invesco Advisers enters into a contract with the client and the client also has a separate contract with the Program Sponsor.
-In Dual Contract programs, Invesco Advisers provides investment advisory services directly to the client and places trades for client accounts. - 3.
-Model-only ("Model-Only"): Invesco Advisers enters into a contract with the Program Sponsor but does not have a contract with the client.
+In Dual Contract programs, Invesco Advisers provides investment advisory services directly to the client and places trades for client accounts.

+3. Model-only ("Model-Only"): Invesco Advisers enters into a contract with the Program Sponsor but does not have a contract with the client.
 Invesco Advisers provides investment models to the Program Sponsor, and the Program Sponsor places trades for the client account based on some or all of the model recommendations.

 Invesco Advisers is not responsible for, and does not attempt to determine, whether a Wrap Program is suitable or advisable for Wrap Program participants.
 Invesco Advisers may make available through Wrap Programs the same or similar strategies that are available to institutional clients or through Funds; however, not all of Invesco Advisers' strategies are available through Wrap Programs and not every Invesco Adviser strategy that is available through a particular Wrap Program will be available through other Wrap Programs.
 Further, the manner in which Invesco Advisers executes a strategy through Wrap Programs may differ from how that same or a similar strategy is executed through another Wrap Program or for a Fund or institutional Client.
-For instance, the execution of a particular strategy in a Wrap Program may differ from the execution of the same or a similar strategy for a Fund or institutional Client due to the need to adhere to "reasonable restrictions" imposed by the Wrap Program Client or due to the use of affiliated no-fee registered investment companies or other affiliated commingled vehicles rather than individual securities.
-Accordingly, the performance of a strategy available through a Wrap Program may differ from the performance of the same or a similar strategy that is executed through another Wrap Program or for a Fund or institutional Client.
+For instance, the execution of a particular strategy in a Wrap Program may differ from the execution of the same or a similar strategy for a Fund or institutional Client or due to the use of affiliated no-fee registered investment companies or other affiliated commingled vehicles rather than individual securities.
+Accordingly, the performance of a strategy available through a Wrap Program may differ from the performance of the same or a similar strategy that is executed through another Wrap Program may differ from the performance of the same or a similar strategy available through a Wrap Program may differ from the performance of a strategy available through a Wrap Program may differ from the performance of the same or a similar strategy that is executed through another Wrap Program may differ from the performance of the same or a similar strategy that is executed through another Wrap Program may differ from the performance of the same or a similar strategy that is executed through another Wrap Program or for a Fund or institutional Client.